RatchapongLP/backend-learning/spring/spring_data_jpa.md

 ### JPA Annotations
 - `@Entity`: used at DTO classes that are to be mapped to tables in relational databases
 - `@Id`: used at DTO fields that are mapped to primary-keys in tables
+- `@ManyToOne`: used at DTO fields that are mapped to foreign keys in the tables of the "many" entity that points to the primary key of the "one" entity's table.

 ## Spring Data JPA
 - Enables out-of-the-box repository class creation.
 No need for implementing basic CRUD methods.